aardappel/lobster/docs/source/language_reference.md

 Most built-in functions come with a namespace, such as `gl` etc.

-Since namespaces look the same as object dereferencing, it is recommended to use a name with a leading uppercase for namespaces whereever possible.
+Since namespaces look the same as object dereferencing, it is recommended to use a name with a leading uppercase for namespaces wherever possible.

 Declaration order